 What is the guidance for maintenance and repair in multifamily residential buildings to help prevent the spread of COVID-19?

-Building management and maintenance are also essential services and may continue under the 'Stay at Home' Executive Order.
+Building management and maintenance are essential services and were allowed to continue under the 'Stay at Home' Executive Order.
 Per the Chicago Department of Public Health, landlords and building management should take the steps outlined on the www.chicago.gov/coronavirus site to help decrease the spread of COVID-19 in Chicago.

 Certain trade licensing exams have been postponed.
 What are the new test dates?